ireneban/docker-tutorials/README.md

 ### 3. Build image based on Dockerfile that you just wrote

-`docker image build -t halfundecided/nginx-website .`
+`$ docker image build -t halfundecided/nginx-website .`

-### 4. build and run a container from this image
+### 4. Build and run a container from this image

-`docker container run -d -p 8082:80 halfundecided/nginx-website`
+`$ docker container run -d -p 8082:80 halfundecided/nginx-website`

+### 5. Push this image to my Dockerhub

+`$ docker push halfundecided/nginx-website`